vsbirkhaug/officebot/tdd.md

 ## Infrastructure

-Due to the nature of the project, infrastructure is fairly upto the user that decides to setup their own bot.
-The only dependncy currently is the use of Azure to get access keys to LUIS, there is little we can do at this right now.
+Due to the nature of the project, infrastructure is fairly up to the user that decides to setup their own bot.
+The only dependency currently is the use of Azure to get access keys to LUIS, there is little we can do at this right now.
 Here is a list of infrastructure currently used.

 * Vagrant - Used as a development environment for the officebot, this environment makes it very easy to develop and also allows the tearing down and setting up of a new environment in a minutes should something go wrong.
 * Azure - Currently only used for LUIS keys, this will eventually be used as a demo platform for a hosted version as they offer free hosting for students on a specific computation tier.